shasankp000/CSE-Engineering-Notes/src/site/notes/Physics-1/Module 2 -- Optics -- Physics.md

 ==**Optical activity** (also called **optical rotation**) is the ability of certain substances to **rotate the plane of polarization** of linearly polarized light passing through them.
 When plane-polarized light enters an optically active material, the plane in which the electric field oscillates gradually rotates as the light travels through the substance==.

-Think of it like "rotating a screw" when we rotate a screw inwards through a material by using a screwdriver.
+==Think of it like "rotating a screw" when we rotate a screw inwards through a material by using a screwdriver==.

 The "optically active" material in this case, would be whatever material the wall is made out of in which the screw is being driven into, and the angle of rotation will be given by the [[#Specific rotation formula]].